kent-lee/deviantart-scraper/README.md

 - the program is multi-threaded; the default number of threads is `your cpu cores * 3`.
 You can temporarily change the number via the command line interface, or permanently change the number via the source code (in `lib/deviantart.py` at line 13)
 - each artwork filename is appended with its artwork ID at the end for update validation purpose.
 The program downloads artworks for a user from newest to oldest until an existing file is found on the disk
-- downloaded artworks are categorized by user and ranking mode
+- downloaded artworks are categorized by user, ranking mode, or collection name
 - modification time of each artwork is set according to upload order such that you can sort files by modified date
 - ranking will overwrites existing files